A short history of the climate (lack of) movement

 We muster all our strength and powers of persuasion and co-operation to come up with agreements to take the bull by the horns, but all that faffing about takes so long that the beautiful pacts we sign with our exquisite fountain pens are obsolete the moment the ink has dried.

 Why just last year we all helped sign our latest Mass Suicide Pact.
 We all agreed, hands on hearts, to fob off the problem for yet another entire generation.
 An entire generation before we even reach peak destruction.
 An entire generation before we even begin the clean up operation.
-Then we all sat back in our Jason recliners with a hot toddy and a sense of satisfaction to watch the ensuing spectacle.
+Then we all sat back in our Jason recliners with a hot toddy and a sense of satisfaction, to watch the ensuing spectacle.
 When the shit hits the fan, as it surely will, most of the old white men who signed that pact will be rotting in the grave.
-By the time that shit hits that fan it is nigh on impossible to get it back in the cow.
+By the time that shit hits that fan it will be nigh on impossible to get it back in the cow.
 You shameless morally bankrupt old bastards have no right to inflict your whims upon the seven billion people who have to endure the consequence of your arrogant hubris after you are dead.

 You, the walking dead, have no right to rule over the living!